verticalsync/Sunroof/.github/ISSUE_TEMPLATE/bug_report.md

 **Command line output**

-Run vesktop from the command line.
+Run sunroof from the command line.
 Include the relevant command line output here:
 ```
 paste inside these backticks
 ```